ibexa/documentation-developer/docs/guide/cache/content_aware_cache.md

 Current content tags (and when the system purges on them):

-- Content: `c<content-id>` - Purged on all smaller or larger changes to Content (including its metadata, fields and locations).
+- Content: `c<content-id>` - Purged on all smaller or larger changes to content (including its metadata, Fields and Locations).
-- Content Type: `ct<content-type-id>` - Used when the Content Type changes, affecting Content of its type.
+- Content Type: `ct<content-type-id>` - Used when the Content Type changes, affecting content of its type.
 - Location: `l<location-id>` - Used for clearing all cache relevant for a given Location.
 - Parent Location: `pl<[parent-]location-id>` - Used for clearing all children of a Location (`pl<location-id>`), or all siblings (`pl<parent-location-id>`).
 - Path: `p<location-id>` - For operations that change the tree itself, like move, remove, etc.